 Watch this 12 minute video about how OWL started.

 Tish Sommers and Laurie Shields, the founders, saw the need for a nationwide organization to address the special concerns of midlife and older women.
 They followed their motto, “Don’t agonize, organize.”
 Since then, we have created a strong and effective network dedicated to improving the quality of life for midlife and older women, through education, research, and advocacy.
 Our unique focus is the intersection of women’s issues and aging issues.

 Original priority areas continue to be our priorities today:

-- financial security — including Social Security, pensions, and employment
+- Financial security — including Social Security, pensions, and employment

-- health care — access to insurance, with an emphasis on single-payer
+- Health care — access to insurance, with an emphasis on single-payer

-We address many of quality of life issues, such as housing, transportation, pedestrian safety, aging in place, health and nutrition, and caregiving.
 How to survive and thrive in the City are priorities for OWL SF.